 One of the biggest concerns any patient has is knowing how long they need to go without teeth.
 In most cases, we will be able to place your implant and restore it with a temporary crown or restoration on the same day.

 The dental implant will take about 3 to 6 months to fully heal before the permanent restoration can be secured.
 Some patients may be able to have the implant placed and permanent restoration secured on the same visit.

 Schedule a Dental Implant Consultation

-If you have a missing tooth or several missing teeth, we offer dental implants in our Frisco, TX and Plano, TX area cosmetic dentist office.
+If you have a missing tooth or several missing teeth, visit our dental implants dentist in our Frisco and Plano, TX area dental practice.
 Schedule an appointment today with Dr. Grapevine to discuss your oral health, concerns, and budget to see if dental implants are the right choice for you.